Skip to content

 }

-// to add variable to binary file use this function
+// to add a variable to a binary file, use this function

 wdata_write_cycle(wdmd, "E_flow", E_flow);